microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Sharing/README.md

 Scripts used to implement unity specific sync services.

 ##### DefaultSyncModelAccessor.cs
-Default implementation of a behaviour that allows other components of a game object access the shared data model as a raw SyncObject instance.
+Default implementation of a MonoBehaviour that allows other components of a game object access the shared data model as a raw SyncObject instance.

 ##### ISyncModelSccessor.cs
 Interface that allows a components of a game object access the shared data model set by a SpawnManager.